Skip to Content

 The African penguin is the only penguin species that breeds on the African continent.
 It has distinctive pink patches of skin above the eyes and a black facial mask.

-African penguins are a popular penguin species for zoos as they do not require particularly low temperatures.
-They adapt fairly well to life in the zoo and are easier to breed compared to other species of penguins.
+African penguins are a popular zoo species as they do not require particularly low temperatures.
+They adapt fairly well to life in the zoo and are easier to breed than other penguins.

 African paintings